 “Patients tell us they are so blessed by our ‘volunteer providers’ addressing their physical needs and their spiritual needs, too,” Turner said.
 “Our providers take the time to get to know the patients and pray with them during their visit to the clinic.”

-Fifty-two professional volunteers staff the clinic, including physicians, eye doctors, dentists, optometrists, counselors and nurses—plus 30 to 40 lay volunteers who provide support in numerous areas.
+52 professional volunteers staff the clinic, including physicians, eye doctors, dentists, optometrists, counselors, and nurses, in addition to 30-40 lay volunteers who provide support in numerous areas.

 “These committed volunteers are willing to utilize the abilities and resources they have been blessed with to serve the needs of the uninsured,” commented Turner.
 “Many people need health care, but most of all, they need to be cared for,” he stressed.